Eryclis/eryclis.github.io/content/publication/journal-article/index.md

 ##slides: example

+---
-title: "Cybercrime and fake news: an analysis of victims in cyberspace (*in Portuguese*)."
+title: "Cybercrime and fake news: an analysis of victims in cyberspace (*in Portuguese*)"
 authors:
 - admin
 #author_notes: